How Luxury Buyers Compare York Region Communities

 What luxury buyers should prioritize before choosing an area

 In a luxury search, the wrong comparison can waste time.
-A buyer may look at homes in four communities and feel overwhelmed because they are comparing houses without first clarifying the lifestyle requirements behind the search.
+A buyer may look at homes in four communities and feel overwhelmed because they are comparing houses before clarifying the lifestyle requirements behind the search.

 The better approach is to build a buyer framework first.
 That means understanding daily routines, school needs, privacy expectations, commute patterns, outdoor lifestyle, renovation comfort, maintenance comfort, budget, timing, and long-term family plans.